What Is National Homeownership Month?

 A big part of this could be recognizing one’s own efforts in achieving homeownership.
 It could also mean helping family and friends with similar aspirations to reach their housing goals by offering advice on lessons learned through the process or even offering a monetary gift toward a down payment.

-Additionally, the American Property Owners Alliance recognizes National Homeownership Month by inviting people to share stories about their homebuying journeys as well as experiences and memories that have been created in a home.
+Additionally, the American Property Owners Alliance recognizes National Homeownership Month by inviting people to share stories about their homebuying journeys and experiences and memories created in a home.

 It could be as simple as reflecting on the sense of community developed by being settled in a home, such as getting together with neighbors for block parties or potluck dinners.
 It could also be appreciating having extra space to pursue hobbies, enjoy pets, or even the joy of embarking on home improvement projects.